 The Company assists patients, as needed, by providing third-party financing options to pay for procedures.
 The Company has arrangements with various financing companies to facilitate this option.
-There is a financing transaction fee based on a set percentage of the amount financed and the Company recognizes revenue based on the expected transaction price which is reduced for financing fees.
+There is a financing transaction fee based on a set percentage of the amount financed and are not contingent upon any criteria.
+The Company recognizes revenue based on the expected transaction price which is reduced for financing fees.